If you’re struggling to to stay productive in the studio and can’t seem to finish any music…

 What You’ll Need

-- A task manager of some sort (I’m using Asana which I’ll be constantly referring to throughout the post.
-It’s completely free)
+- A task manager of some sort (I’m using Asana which I’ll be constantly referring to throughout the post), but you can use any task manager.

 - A timer (I’m using E.ggtimer)